vemanoel/json2/readme.md

-pkgx just run [args]            # run the application pkgx just crossbuild            # build for all platforms pkgx just build [os] [target]   # build for a specific platform
+pkgx just run [args]            # run the application pkgx just crossbuild            # build for all platforms pkgx just build [os] [target]   # build for a specific platform pkgx just release [version]     # try create and publish a new release
 ```